Ersanio/snes-assembly-book/docs/processor/flags.md

 |%1001 1011|$9B|Not available|Not available|
 |...|...|...|...|

-In this mode, the SNES supports calculation results from `$00` to `$99`.
+In decimal mode, the SNES supports calculation results from `$00` to `$99`.
 In 16-bit A mode, this would be from `$0000` to `$9999`.

 ## Interrupt disable flag (i)
-This flag determines whether the IRQ of SNES is disabled or not.
+This flag determines whether the IRQ of the SNES is disabled or not.

 When it's set to 1, IRQ is disabled.
 When it's set to 0, IRQ is enabled.

 ## Zero flag (z)
-Most opcodes modify the zero depending on the results of that opcode.
+Most opcodes modify the zero flag depending on the results of that opcode.
 These opcodes generally are opcodes which are handled in the mathematics chapter, but also loads, comparisons and pulls.

 The zero flag doesn't affect the behaviour of the SNES.
 Rather, there are some branches which make use of the zero flag.